locomotivecms/engine/README.md

 *Note* using [git clone git@github.com:GP4-Team3/engine.git] will sometimes deny you permission from cloning the repo due to public key issues.
 Using [git clone https://github.com/GP4-Team3/engine.git] is more reliable.

-(OR if you forked it and want to make changes on your own git, replace GP4-Team3 with your username (IF you are an outside organization, put your organizations name there, wherever your repo is.)
+(OR if you forked it and want to make changes on your own git, replace GP4-Team3 with your username (If you are an outside organization, put your organizations name there, wherever your repo is.)

 Move into the directory containing the repo: